KineticNexus/Prime-Number-Fourier-Analisis/README.md

-## Strange behavour of Prime Numbers?
+## Strange behaviour of Prime Numbers?

 While running these scripts, I found interesting patterns on prime numbers that are not appearing when i run the script on artificially created random distributions, or even PI.
 Likley to the buckets that the // bucketing bring when mapping to 2d?? (x, y = num % size, (num // size) % size).
 Still, they seem to have a special pattern that is nor present on pure random numbers.